Retail Growth Strategies | 12 Minute Read

 American Marketing Association study shows that live chat can increase conversions by at least 20 percent and customers are three times more likely to make purchases on websites with live chats versus those who don’t.

 A great example of live chat done well comes from Intercom.
-They not only provide a great chat service, they use it extremely well by sending you targeted notifications when you perform certain actions on their website.
+They not only provide an excellent chat service, but they also use it exceptionally well by sending you targeted notifications when you perform specific actions on their website.

-A call-to-action (CTA) is the part of the page that hooks the reader into taking an action.
-So without that hook, you will not be getting subscribers, orders or attendees to your live events.
+A call-to-action (CTA) is the part of the page that hooks the reader into taking action.
+So without that hook, you will not be getting subscribers, orders, or attendees to your live events.
 Your call to action is the key to increasing conversions.

 So what is the key to a good CTA?
 It is personalization.
-It’s important that you understand what the target audience wants and where they are in their journey.
+You must understand what the target audience wants and where they are in their journey.

 In a study of over 93,000 CTAs, HubSpot found that tailoring the CTA text based on whether users are visitors, leads, or paying customers increased their conversion rates.
 This approach led HubSpot to convert 42-percent more visitors into leads.
 This is a very BIG increase in conversion.